STEPHINRACHEL/TestExercise/README.md

 # TestExercise
-This repo contains a small test for verifying an e-commerce site works as expected.
+This repo contains a functionality test for verifying an e-commerce site.

 ### Pre-requisite

 Install
 - Python3
 - Selenium Webdriver